Revised November 6, 2013

 Currently Banks expand the money supply daily.
 When they expand the money supply they are literally taking value, energy, wealth, capital and power from all the existing money in circulation.
 Banks are allowed to steal daily from the Producers who toil daily creating the money, value, energy, wealth, capital and power.

 The Government borrows money from the Federal Reserve (a private company.)
 Technically the Federal Reserve has no money on hand.
 How do they get the money they loan our?
 They expand the money supply.
 They literally have access to all value, energy, wealth, capital and power that exists on the Planet.
 They take it from the existing money by expanding the money supply.
 They transfer it to the Government.
 They also transfer it to Banks who borrow from the Federal Reserve.
 The Government pays the Federal Reserve an interest on the money.
-The Federal Reserve creates the symbol for the money the Government borrows.
+The Federal Reserve expands the supply of the money symbol for the money the Government borrows.
 The Producers create the value, energy, wealth, capital and power the money symbol represents.
 The value, energy, wealth, capital and power are transferred from all existing money units in circulation.
-The Federal Reserve basically creates more symbols and steals the value, energy, wealth, capital and power from all the people who own existing money units.
+The Federal Reserve basically expands the supply of symbols and steals the value, energy, wealth, capital and power from all the people who own existing money units.
 The Government pays an interest for, in essence, stolen money.

 In the definition of money, money has two parts.
-In the first part money is a symbol.
-The second part is the money symbol represents value, energy, wealth, capital and power.
+In the first part, money is a symbol.
+In the second part, the money symbol represents value, energy, wealth, capital and power.
 The money symbol without value, energy, wealth, capital and power is not money.
 The only way money value, energy, wealth, capital and power can come into existence is through the production of commodities, trades, goods and services.
 Any form of increasing the amount of money supply symbols without exchanging self produced commodities, trades, goods and service on the market for it is stealing.
 This is an act of stealing value, energy, wealth, capital and power from the Producers.

 The Federal Government has the power to take over the control of the Money Supply.
 In the United States it is given this power in the Constitution.